BetteR Documentary Series

 - ‘The Badge’: produced by NOVAC:BR, a look at the National Organization of Black Law Enforcement Executives’ efforts to build community with African American students

-- ‘Untowed Story’: by Pamela Turner & Chasidy Morris, follows a local tow-truck driver, who lost her truck and almost lost her life in the summer floods, as she reclaims her truck and her livelihood.
+- ‘Untowed Story’: by Pamela Turner viagra australia & Chasidy Morris, follows a local tow-truck driver, who lost her truck and almost lost her life in the summer floods, as she reclaims her truck and her livelihood.

 - ‘I Just Draw Pictures’: NOVAC:BR follows Jo Hines, the artist who painted the Alton Sterling mural as he shows us that art is healing for both the artist and the viewer and can bring positivity to tragic situations.